Jewelry Within the Field of Art History

 READ

-History of American Indian Jewelry
+History of Paste Jewelry

 Art movements such as Art Nouveau, Art Deco, and the Renaissance period have all showcased how fashion trends influenced the creation of jewelry, and how in turn, these pieces became emblematic of their respective time periods in art history.